ATOMScience-org/AMPL/README.md

 #### For maintainers only

-If dependencies change, regenerate the platform lockfile with:
+If dependencies change in `pyproject.toml`, you **must** regenerate the platform lockfile:

 ```bash
 make update-lock-cpu
 ```

-Other options:
+Other supported targets:
 ```bash
 make update-lock-cuda
 make update-lock-rocm
 make update-lock-mchip
 ```

-These commands create the lockfile if it does not exist yet, or update it if it already exists.
+These commands create the lockfile if it does not already exist, or update it if it does.

-Then commit:
-- `pyproject.toml`
-- updated `uv.lock.<platform>` files
+**Any changes to `pyproject.toml` or `uv.lock.<platform>` must be committed and pushed to the AMPL GitHub repository.
+Do not leave regenerated lockfiles uncommitted.**

 Most users do not need to run `make update-lock-<platform>`.